 2) exclusionary amenities that manifest intended orders: land trusts, historic districts, gated communities and places of commerce;

 3) rare places where civility prevails that are a respite from prevailing urban tensions.

 A key part of the inquiry will be group research projects examining cities where the history of cultural conflict and the spatial patterns of exclusion aimed at suppressing racial, ethnic, economic and religious differences have left an indelible imprint on the material character of the city:

-3) “Hot Cities”—cities facing contemporary crises of affordability and equity that also embody a history of exclusionary practices against ethnic groups, Asians and Native Americans.
+1) Portland, OR: “the whitest city”—76% white; urban growth boundary; contemporary crises of homelessness, affordability and equity that also embody a history of exclusionary practices against ethnic groups, Asians, African Americans and Native Americans;

 The course will develop cognitive methodologies (ways of thinking), research methodologies (familiarity with original historical sources and databases) and analytical means (modes of interpretation) associated with places where power and politics play critical and often undisclosed influence in shaping the built environment.

-The intention is to foster an understanding of urban ethics and political awareness that is applicable to different parts of the built world leading to a broader understanding of the dimensions of the cultural ecology of a place over time.
+The intention is to foster an understanding of place-based urban ethics and political awareness that is applicable to different parts of the built world leading to a broader understanding of the dimensions of the cultural ecology of a place over time

-No pre- requisites; fulfills a Critical Conservation requirement.
+Fulfills a Critical Conservation requirement.
+No pre- requisites